Consumer Information

 -

-Health services are also available to ºÚÁÏÕýÄÜÁ¿C students as well as to full and part-time employees.
-Please see the Student Health Services for detailed information
+Health services are available to all ºÚÁÏÕýÄÜÁ¿C students, as well as to full-time and part-time employees.
+Visit the Student Health Services page for information.

 -

-Vist their Immunizations page for information on which vaccines and immunizations are available, including flu shots, and the associated costs.
+Vist their Student Health Services: Immunizations for information on which vaccines are available, including flu shots, and the associated costs.

 -

-- ºÚÁÏÕýÄÜÁ¿ has a procedure to provide a prompt and equitable means of resolving student grievances and complaints
+- ºÚÁÏÕýÄÜÁ¿ has established a formal procedure to ensure student grievances and complaints are addressed promptly and fairly.